xeejon/jadx-mcp-plugin/README.md

 Special thanks to Zinja for providing the basic MCP implementation, and the JADX team for providing the powerful decompiler.

+## Legal Warning
+### Disclaimer

+The tools jadx-mcp-plugin are intended strictly for educational, research, and ethical security assessment purposes.
+They are provided "as-is" without any warranties, expressed or implied.
+Users are solely responsible for ensuring that their use of these tools complies with all applicable laws, regulations, and ethical guidelines.

+By using jadx-mcp-plugin, you agree to use them only in environments you are authorized to test, such as applications you own or have explicit permission to analyze.
+Any misuse of these tools for unauthorized reverse engineering, infringement of intellectual property rights, or malicious activity is strictly prohibited.

+The developers of jadx-mcp-plugin shall not be held liable for any damage, data loss, legal consequences, or other consequences resulting from the use or misuse of these tools.
+Users assume full responsibility for their actions and any impact caused by their usage.

+Use responsibly.
+Respect intellectual property.
+Follow ethical hacking practices.

 ## License
 This project is licensed under the Apache License 2.0.
 See LICENSE file for details.